 Showers – Don’t forget towels, shower shoes or flip flops, and something to carry your personal items to and from the bathroom.

-Laundry - Each hall has at least one laundry room, the washers and dryers are card swipe, so you won’t use quarters in the machines, you’ll use auxiliary points, which is money you add to your ID card.
-You provide your own laundry detergent which can be purchased at the Highlander, or one of the stores in the area.
+Laundry – Each hall has at least one laundry room.
+You provide your own high efficiency (HE) laundry detergent which can be purchased at the Highlander, or one of the stores in the area.
 Our hall offices have an iron and ironing board for check-out if your clothes need pressing.

 Cleaning – You may check out a vacuum from the hall office but you’ll have to provide any additional cleaning supplies you may need during the semester.